-The CSUCP details the important role of centres in Newcastle for the day to day lives of its residents and the local economy.
+The CSUCP and the DAP detail the important role of centres in Newcastle for the day to day lives of its residents and the local economy.
 These centres offer key services from shopping, places of employment and leisure and provide community activity, character and identity to local areas.
-This is addressed in Policy CS7 which supports a network of accessible centres, to act as the key focus for retail and leisure investment and seeks to promote their vitality and viability.
+This is addressed in CSUCP Policy CS7 and DAP Policy DM3 which supports a network of accessible centres, to act as the key focus for retail and leisure investment and seeks to promote their vitality and viability.
 Vitality relates to how busy a centre is, whereas viability refers to the capacity of the centre to attract continuing investment.